Information about registration

 5. The planned number of participants and the number of trials per participant.

-6. A statement that the registration is submitted prior to testing the first participant, or indicating the number of participants tested when the registration (or revision to the registration) was submitted.
+6. A statement that the registration is submitted prior to collecting data for the first participant, or indicating the number of participants that have provided data when the registration (or revision to the registration) was submitted.

 The following additional information is needed for studies that include confirmatory analyses: